-- 1. Land values included in base value per state statute except workforce housing project. - 2.
-Calculations based upon projected build-out schedule of commercial structures and workforce housing. - 3.
+- 1. Land values included in base value per state statute. - 2.
+Calculations based upon projected build-out schedule of commercial, multi-family & single-family structures. - 3.
 The discretionary formula was taken into account on a 20%, 40%, 60%, 80% basis for commercial properties.

-Since the City is reimbursing itself through collected tax increment, the plan is feasible.
+Since the Developer and City are funding the improvements and being reimbursed through collected tax increment, the plan is feasible.
 The City will collect only such tax increments as are collected in the tax increment fund.
 The above sheet is only an estimate and will be subject to actual collections.
 This document represents the feasibility study required under Tax Increment District Law Section 11-9-13 (Subsections 2, 4 and 5).
-The study concludes that the proposed redevelopment project in the project area is feasible.
+The study concludes that the proposed project in the project area is feasible.